Google says this laptop is "for everyone." Let's see...

 We had a few crashes but lost no work, which makes it an odd thing to judge; ultimately, of course, any crashes are bad.

-That offline mode is important, especially since this is a model that only has Wi-Fi; it's why you can keep using the Chromebook in a cafe, say, without having a connection to the internet.
+has Wi-Fi; it's why you can keep using the Chromebook in a cafe, say,

 Not all web apps have it, but Gmail, documents, Google Calendar and a few others do; see the list that Google maintains here.